Nah — that isn’t a typo. Or a weird title to grab your attention.

 And I’ve been cheering myself on ever since.

 So, how did going vegan save my life, you may ask?
 It helped heal my mind.

-I started to cut out animal products – like meat, cheese and eggs – as well as processed food items that had animal products as ingredients – like whey and powdered milk – and swapped those food items for more plant-based foods like fruits and vegetables.
+I started to cut out animal products, like meat, cheese and eggs, as well as processed food items that had animal products as ingredients, like whey and powdered milk, and swapped those food items for more plant-based foods like fruits, veggies, and nuts.

-By incorporating more plant-based foods – like fruit, vegetables, and grains – into my diet, my mind didn’t deem those foods as bad.
+By incorporating more plant-based foods into my diet, my mind didn’t want to deem those foods as bad.